 - Click on Maintenance from the left sidebar menu.

 - Check the box next to Repair Disk Permissions.

 The program will scan and fix any it finds that are broken or faulty.
 Your Mac should be running as good as new.

-To prevent an external hard drive not showing up on Mac turning into an all-out disaster, always backup files on your system hard drive and in the cloud.
+To avoid an external hard drive not showing up on Mac turning into an all-out disaster, always back up files on your system hard drive and in the cloud.
 Anytime you use an external drive, unmount the disk properly and store it safely.
-And finally, use CleanMyMac to uninstall apps and run regular Maintenance on your system to prevent applications conflicting with hard drive performance.
+And finally, use CleanMyMac X to uninstall apps and run regular Maintenance on your system to prevent applications from conflicting with hard drive performance.

 How recent is the problem?
 If a flash drive not showing up on Mac was completely fine a few days earlier, there could be an app causing conflict.
 If you’ve downloaded any new apps recently, uninstall them one at a time, connecting your hard drive after each uninstallation to see if the issue is resolved.